hchen549/cs638/README.md

+## 4 Feature importance and the Impact of COVID-19

 We explored feature importance at two bike path locations (Capital and Monroe).
 Figure 5 shows how factors' coefficients change with the penalty term assigned in the Lasso regression model.
 We observe that the trend displays three remarkable differences regarding feature importance between these two locations.

 <p float="left" align="middle">